How do you ask questions in Italian?

 How to ask questions

 Asking questions in Italian is pretty simple.
-Basically, you just need a question mark at the end and the right intonation, which you’ll get with practice.
+You just need a question mark at the end and the right intonation, which you’ll get with practice.

 Let’s now learn how to ask questions in Italian.